nikhilpakhale/Excel-Project---Vrinda-Store-Data-Analysis/Project Info.md

 * Adult age group (30-49 years) is contributing in maximum orders (~50%)
 * Amazon, Flipkart and Myntra channels are contributing to maximum sales (~80%)

-**Action Point:** Target marketing campaigns to women customers of age group (30-49 years) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads of offers/coupons available on Amazon, Flipkart and Myntra.
+**Action Points:** Target marketing campaigns to women customers of age group (30-49 years) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads of offers/coupons available on Amazon, Flipkart and Myntra.

 Thanks for your guidance Rishabh Mishra.